harmonyland/harmonyland.github.io/src/guide/README.md

 - [TypeScript's Docs for JS Programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
 - [Educative's TypeScript tutorial](https://www.educative.io/blog/typescript-tutorial)

-If you have never used [Deno](https://deno.land) before, you might want to consider reading [Deno Manual](https://deno.land/manual) and a gentle introduction to the runtime and it's features.
+If you have never used [Deno](https://deno.land) before, you might want to consider reading [Deno Manual](https://deno.land/manual) and a gentle introduction to the runtime and its features.